fdefreitas/angular-styleguide/README.md

 ## Variable declarations

-- Prefer `let` or `const` over `var`, since they have block-scoping and are not visible outside of their containing block
+- Prefer `let` or `const` over `var`, since they have block-scoping, which means they are not visible outside of their containing block
 - Use `const` when the value of the variable is not meant to change, like a resource id or an attribute name, this way the variable can't get reassigned by mistake.
 - Specify the variable type when you declare it, and avoid the usage of `any`.